Exhibit of “Hollywood Blvd., We’re Doomed.”

 The background behind my two characters is a Hollywood wall covered with the iconic hieroglyphics of the era, a mix of Chicano gang placas (graffiti) and punk defacements; note my inclusion of the legendary Hollywood “Walk of Fame” gold stars on the sidewalk.
 Two posters are included in the urban landscape; both were actually plastered all over Los Angeles at the time.

-Curated by esteemed L.A. painter Raoul De la Sota, the exhibition features the works of eleven L.A. artists who with their works bear witness to the megalopolis that is the City of Los Angeles.
-Mi Ciudad of Los Angeles opens on Saturday, March 12, 2016, with an artist’s reception from 7 pm to 10 pm.
-The exhibit will run through April 2, 2016.
-Avenue 50 Studio is located at 131 North Avenue 50, in Highland Park, CA 90042 (View map for directions).
+Curated by esteemed LA painter Raoul De la Sota, the exhibition features the works of eleven LA artists who with their works bear witness to the megalopolis that is the City of Los Angeles.
+The exhibit runs through April 2, 2016.